m-clark/m-clark.github.io/documents.md

 ---

 Here you'll find documents of varying technical degree covering things of interest to me.
 Most are demonstration of statistical concepts or programming and may be geared towards beginners or more advanced.
+I group them based on whether they are more focused on statistical concepts, programming or tools, or miscellaneous.

-# More Statistical
+# Statistical

+## Bayesian

 <span itemscope itemtype ="http://schema.org/TechArticle http://schema.org/ScholarlyArticle">
 [<span itemprop="name keywords">Bayesian Basics</span>](../docs/IntroBayes.html)